kaitj/nhp-dwiproc/docs/src/usage/cli.md

 </br>
 > [!NOTE]
 > The majority of CLI options also have a associated config key.
-Config keys are overwritten by parameters provided
+Values
+> provided in the CLI will be overwritten by those provided in the configuration
-> the CLI unless otherwise noted.
-Each `.` represents a nested level in the config (see configuration for details).
+> file unless otherwise noted.
+Each `.` represents a nested level in the config
+> (see configuration for details).

 ## Global options
 These optional arguments can be used for all analysis level stages: